queryluke/masseffect-5e-data/data/mods/barrier.md

   - Medium
   - Heavy
 ---
 The armor contains a mass effect barrier with 3 barrier ticks.
-You cannot use these additional barrier ticks for biotic spells, they are only for damage reduction.
+You cannot use these additional barrier ticks for biotic powers, they are only for damage reduction.
 The barrier ticks recharge after a short rest.